lizkaufman/dram-it/README.md

 05/02/21 - Looks like there's a bug around the price filter!
 Region, flavor, and whisky wisdom seem functional still.

+26/08/25 - The API seems to be fully gone, so that means that my app is no longer functional. :( Alas, the perils of using other people's free public APIs...

 Hosted here: https://dram-it.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).